jaronowitz/frankenfit/docs/transforms_and_pipelines.md

 to wrap simple stateless operations like `np.log1p` above:

-* [`Pipe`](frankenfit.dataframe.Pipe) lets us easily "pipe" (the specified columns of) a DataFrame through an arbitrary function, as long as it accepts and returns a DataFrame:
+* [`Pipe`](frankenfit.dataframe.Pipe) lets us easily "pipe" (the specified columns of) a `DataFrame` through an arbitrary function, as long as it accepts and returns a `DataFrame`:

 ```{code-cell} ipython3
 log_price = ff.dataframe.Pipe(np.log1p, cols="price")
 ```

 * [`StatelessLambda`](frankenfit.universal.StatelessLambda) is even more
   generic.
-It passes the apply-time data (which may or may not be a DataFrame) directly to a user-supplied function, returning the result.
+It passes the apply-time data (which may or may not be a `DataFrame`) directly to a user-supplied function, returning the result.

 ```{code-cell} ipython3
 log_price_lambda = ff.universal.StatelessLambda(